 Below are a few examples of images we’ve captured on a plain, boring white seamless background.
 The background of these samples have been adjusted so as to not “float in midair,” so that you can see the image frames.
 Adjusting for the effect of the top image (of the two young models) in this post is easily achieved in processing.
 As you can see, once the photographer has built rapport with the subject or subjects, they can collaborate to create some fun, interesting images.

 What can you think of doing with a “plain white background?”
-Anything that ties in with your job, activities, or interests – or anything that is “you” – can help make your images much more dynamic.
+White seamless can work with anything that ties in with your job, activities, or interests – or anything that is “you.”
+And it can help make your images much more dynamic.
 And dynamic images sell!

 Have some ideas?
 Leave a comment!
 Want to talk about how Morton Visuals can help you look dynamic?
 Give us a call!
 We’d love to show you what we can do.